theonesud/embedia/docs/api reference/core/chatllm.md

 > You can convert an instance of a `LLM` subclass into an instance of a `ChatLLM` subclass (more on that below)

-In the `_reply` method, you need to get a reply from your LLM by sending the input message to your LLM and return the reply.
+In the `_reply` method, you need to get a reply from your LLM by sending the input message to your LLM and returning the reply.

 ## Message format

-Before we move on to the next step, you need to know about the `Message` [Pydantic model](https://docs.pydantic.dev/latest/usage/models/).
-The `Message` model represents a message sent or recieved by the `ChatLLM` subclass.
+Before we move on to the next step, let's understand the `Message` [Pydantic model](https://docs.pydantic.dev/latest/usage/models/).
+The `Message` model represents a message sent or received by the `ChatLLM` subclass.
 It has two main attributes: `role` and `content`.
 The `role` attribute is chosen from the `MessageRole` enum.
 The `content` attribute is the actual message content.

 The other two attributes `created_at` and `id` are automatically assigned when an instance of the `Message` model is created.